tracktownsoftware/SpreadsheetGearCodeSamples_VSCode/README.md

 * work-in-progress

 ## Open and run SpreadsheetGear sample code in Visual Studio Code
-**1. Clone this repo into a local folder on your computer**
+**1. Clone this repo into a folder on your computer**

 ```
 Windows command line example:
 C:\temp>git clone https://github.com/tracktownsoftware/SpreadsheetGearExplorerSamples_VSCode.git
 ```

-**2. You will find these workspace files in your local SpreadsheetGearExplorerSamples_VSCode folder:**
+**2. The SpreadsheetGearExplorerSamples_VSCode folder on your computer will contain these workspace files:**

 - **Sample code workspaces for Windows only**
   - SpreadsheetGearExplorer_WindowsForms.code-workspace